DiamantisPa/brilview/docs/total_lumi_inspector.rst

 This chart works almost the same as plain luminosity chart (see :ref:`lumi-values`) and the only difference is that it recalculates values to add up with time for each series.
-Use form in the "Add series" tab at the bottom of chart container to add series.
+Use form in the "Add series" tab at the bottom of the chart container to add series.

 .. _ratios: